 Yes, we have a short supplemental application through the Graduate College.
-This application has an $85 application fee for U.S. applicants and a $95 application fee for international applicants: https://apply.grad.arizona.edu/users/login
+This application has an $90 application fee. https://apply.grad.arizona.edu/users/login

 Yes, you must complete both the SOPHAS and Graduate College applications.
 Yes, you must send University of Arizona transcripts, as well as transcripts from any other U.S. college/university you have attended.

 We send admissions decisions via e-mail and mail.
 We have a two month admissions timeline, so you will be notified of admission on the following schedule:

 December 1 deadlines – Notified by the first week of February

 January 15 deadlines – Notified by the first week of March